CyberSecRYAN/Cybersecurity-Portfolio/README.md

 # 📂 Cybersecurity Portfolio
 <br>

 👋 Welcome!
-I’m **Ryan Mihalics-Shaw**, an aspiring **cybersecurity professional** with a focus on **ethical hacking, network security, and cyber defense**.
+I’m **Ryan Mihalics-Shaw**, a **cybersecurity professional** with a focus on **ethical hacking, network security, and cyber defense**.
 This portfolio showcases my hands-on projects, security research, and technical skills.

 ## 🔹 About Me
 I am passionate about **protecting organizations from cyber threats** by leveraging my skills in **risk assessment, incident response, and penetration testing**.
 My goal is to contribute to a **strong security posture** in an organization by identifying vulnerabilities and implementing proactive defense strategies.